chizzletaz/BakeAndBinge/Testing.md

 ![html edit category error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-add-recipe.png)

 #### For 403.html:
 I don't know how to test this page.
+However, since the 403, 404, 500 pages are similar and the 404 page is showing no errors, I assume this page has no errors as well.

 #### For 404.html:
 - No errors or warnings to show.
 ![html 404 errorhandler error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-add-recipe.png)

 #### For 405.html:
 I don't know how to test this page.
+However, since the 403, 404, 500 pages are similar and the 404 page is showing no errors, I assume this page has no errors as well.

 ---
 ### CSS